-The Great Eastern Drive is Tasmania's sunny side up.
+The east coast is Tasmania's sunny side up.

 Hemmed on either side by beaches and forest, it's also flavoured with fresh fish, oysters and cool-climate wines.

 The Great Eastern Drive is a well-signposted drive journey that covers a network of roads in the region, perfect for planning and road-tripping.